The following story is true.

-Childhood leukemia, I learned, was normally very treatable (upwards of 90%) but it’s not an easy process and the emotional toll can be devastating and long lasting.
-Lauren was always tired and suffered from infections, swollen glads, etc. She needed good care but she needed her mom most of all.
+Childhood leukemia, I learned, was normally very treatable (upwards of 90%) but it’s not an easy process and the emotional toll can be devastating and long-lasting.
+Lauren was always tired and suffered from infections, swollen glands, etc. She needed good care but she needed her mom most of all.

 Thankfully, being a nurse offered Julie the opportunity to do extra work here and there.
 However, Lauren’s condition was not something that was easily cured nor did it happen quickly.
 In fact, it took years and years of treatment to control the disease.
 Lauren was doing fine, but her disease kept coming back.
 When that happened, new annual medical deductibles had to be met.

 She wasn’t raised to avoid her financial responsibilities.
 She was horrified that the situation had finally come down to this.
 But, her paycheck was being garnished and she had to protect her children and especially Lauren.
 The collection agency was just doing its job, but Julie couldn’t live with 25% of her income being gone.

 After a long talk with Julie, we decided that the best course of action was for her to file a Chapter 13 bankruptcy.
 Why Chapter 13?
 Because I was afraid that Julie would definitely incur more medical bills in the future.
 And when that happened, she would get sued again and again.
 She would be right back where she is now in a few short months or perhaps a year or so.
 Don’t get me wrong.
-Julie certainly qualified for a Chapter 7 bankruptcy (the one that is over with quickly and without making monthly payments for 36-60 months).
+Julie certainly qualified for a Chapter 7 bankruptcy (the one that is over quickly and without making monthly payments for 36-60 months).
 But, that type of bankruptcy didn’t give Julie protection for the next 5 years.

 - First, Julie could convert the Chapter 13 case to a Chapter 7 case in the future.
-When that happens, all of the bills incurred between the Chapter 13 and Chapter 7 are covered, that is, discharged upon conversion.
+When that happens, all of the bills incurred between Chapter 13 and Chapter 7 are covered, that is, discharged upon conversion.
 Therefore, Julie could rest assured that her future medical bills (or that portion not paid by insurance), would be covered in the bankruptcy.

 Again, Julie was and is a good person.
 But, she was willing to sacrifice whatever was necessary to help Lauren.
-That meant that she had to file bankruptcy.
+That meant that she had to file for bankruptcy.

-I learned something significant from Julie; about character, sacrifice and love.
+I learned something significant from Julie; about character, sacrifice, and love.
 I was privileged to meet Julie and to be her bankruptcy attorney.
 I will always remember her and the strength of her character.